adjust/dev-docs/docs/ios/configuration/deep-link/testing.md

 #### App running in background

+1. Copy and paste the universal link into Apple Notes.
+2. Tap the home button.
+3. Open your app with the app icon.
+4. Tap the home button twice and open {program}`Apple Notes`.
-In {program}`Apple Notes`, select the universal link.
+5. Click the universal link.

 The app should display the deep link content.
 If you don't see the correct page in the app, check the following:

 * Check if your app handles the deep link via the following methods.
    * **App doesn't use scenes**: `application(_:continue:restorationHandler:)` method